4th Grade

 MATH

-By fourth grade, students have a good foundation for algebraic thinking and problem-solving.
-We will cover topics of place value, adding and subtracting large numbers, multiplying by three-digit numbers, dividing by two-digit numbers, measurement, probability, fractions, geometry, decimals, and some concepts of algebra.
+By fourth grade students have a good foundation for algebraic thinking and problem solving.
+Using the Progress in Math series, we will cover topics of place value, adding and subtracting large numbers, multiplying by three-digit numbers, dividing by two-digit numbers, measurement, probability, fractions, geometry, decimals, and some concepts of algebra.

 SOCIAL STUDIES